Stable Quantum-Correlated Many Body States through Engineered Dissipation

 The upper panel of Fig.~\ref{fig:4}C shows the MI between nearest-neighbor qubits, where values between 0.06 and 0.35 are observed throughout the system.
 The MI between all qubit pairs is shown in the lower panel of Fig.~\ref{fig:4}C, where it is seen to decay over distance.
 Despite the spatial decay, MI is finite between qubits separated by $s \approx 3$.
+We note that the fluctuation of MIs between qubits separated by the same Manhattan distance is likely due to inhomogeneous cooling across the system due to, e.g., different qubit decoherence rates.
 The randomized measurements also allow us to extract the many-body MI between seven 5-qubit partitions of the system, as shown in the upper panel of Fig.~\ref{fig:4}D. Here we again observe a large MI between contiguous 5-qubit subsystems, which decays as the subsystems become more separated (lower panel of Fig.~\ref{fig:4}D).
 Notably, we still observe finite MIs between some non-neighboring subsystems, such as A and D. The behavior of MI above shows that the cooling protocol is capable of steering models of quantum magnetism into correlated steady states.
 Further improvements of qubit coherence times will allow preparation of a large variety of magnetic states with longer-ranged quantum correlations.